-The Director of Student Life will issue appropriate consequences, which may or may not include a verbal warning, written warning, an administrative meeting with student, administrative meeting with parents or guardians, student detention, or work period.
+The Divisional Director will issue appropriate consequences, which may or may not include a verbal warning, written warning, an administrative meeting with the offending student, administrative meeting with parents or guardians, student detention, or work period.
 The Advisor and Grade Chair will be contacted.